Tom Barrack

-Thomas Joseph Barrack Jr. (born April 28, 1947) is an American private equity real estate investor and the founder and executive chairman of Colony Capital, a publicly traded real estate investment trust (REIT).
-Barrack has for decades been a close friend of and fundraiser for former U.S. President Donald Trump, representing him in television news appearances.
-He was senior advisor to Trump's presidential campaign and served as the chairman of his Inaugural Committee.
+Thomas Joseph Barrack Jr. (born April 28, 1947) is an American private equity real estate investor and the founder and retired chairman of Colony Capital, a publicly traded real estate investment trust.

-In 2021 and 2022, Barrack was indicted on nine charges stemming from his alleged lobbying for the United Arab Emirates (UAE) as an unregistered foreign agent.
-In November 2022, he was found not guilty on all charges.
+Barrack has for decades been a close friend of and fundraiser for U.S. President Donald Trump, representing him in television news appearances.
+He was senior advisor to Trump's 2016 presidential campaign and served as the chairman of his Inaugural Committee.
+In Trump's second administration, Barrack serves as the United States Ambassador to Turkey.

 Early life and education

-Barrack's grandparents were Lebanese Christians who immigrated in 1900 to the United States from Zahlé, Lebanon.
+Barrack's grandparents were Lebanese Christians who immigrated in 1900 to the United States from Zahlé.
 Barrack was raised in Culver City, California, where his father was a grocer and his mother was a secretary.

 In 1969, Barrack earned a Bachelor of Arts degree from the University of Southern California (USC), where he participated on their varsity rugby team.
 He then attended the USC Gould School of Law, where he was an editor of the Southern California Law Review, before receiving a Juris Doctor from the University of San Diego School of Law in 1972.

 Early career

 Barrack's first job was at the law firm of Herbert W. Kalmbach, President Richard Nixon's personal lawyer.
 In 1972, the firm sent him to Saudi Arabia, where he soon became the squash partner of a Saudi prince.
 He then worked in the kingdom for the Fluor Corporation, and worked for Saudi princes.
 Shortly after, he helped open diplomatic relations between Saudi Arabia and Haiti, then ruled by Jean-Claude Duvalier, at the request of investor Lonnie Dunn.

 In 1982, Barrack served as deputy undersecretary of the United States Department of the Interior under James G. Watt in the Reagan administration.
-The Secret Service would board its horses at Barrack's ranch when President Reagan was at his nearby Rancho del Cielo.
-Secretary Watt made his resignation announcement at Barrack's ranch.
-Barrack says he became disillusioned with government service after he was required to testify before a congressional committee due to a gift Barrack had paid to the purchaser of Edwin Meese's house.
+The Secret Service would board its horses at Barrack's ranch when President Ronald Reagan was at his nearby Rancho del Cielo.
+Watt made his resignation announcement at Barrack's ranch.
+Barrack says he became disillusioned with government service after he was required to testify before a congressional committee due to a gift Barrack had paid to the purchaser of then-Attorney General Edwin Meese's house.